yugalarora/thoughtworks/README.md

 e) Allow SSH from client to Server in Public subnet

-(This server will act as a web server for our Application and Also a bastion to reach Private )
+**(This server will act as a web server for our Application and Also a bastion to reach servers inside AppSubnet)**

 f) Allow SSH to servers in Private Subnet only from bastion